Monday, January 1, 2024

-Christ the King Sunday.
-What a curious, yet lovely way to end the year.
-The shape of his kingship begins next week, in silence, waiting, hope hidden in a womb, then a cry, the vulnerable being held tenderly.
+The shape of Christ's kingship begins next week, in silence, waiting, hope hidden in a womb, then a cry, the vulnerable being held tenderly.
 Jesus got bigger, but never in a muscular, threatening way, always humble, vulnerable, downright laughable and puzzling, so un-powerful did this powerful one seem.
 His crown was of thorns, his entourage common criminals and poor fishermen, his throne a cross, his palace a tomb.
 When explicating this week’s texts, it’s this King, not any other, who is the lens through which we read and preach.

 2 Samuel 23:1-7.
 Robert Alter speaks of this poem’s “mystifying features” which suggest “great antiquity,” suspecting (unlike most historical critics!) the poet might really have been David himself.
 If so, it puts a quirky twist on the “sweet singer” image, which pious books and preachers seem fond of applying to David.
 Did David actually, late in life, say this about himself?
 Those who knew him, who’d witnessed his tawdry behavior, who’d borne his violence, would shudder, or snicker.